ephes/django_async/article_sorted.md

 But if we try to open the
 [async aggregated view](http://localhost:8000/api/aggregated/) view, we get a timeout error.
 What is happening here?
-When the aggregated api view is called, it makes subsequent calls to ten sync api views.
-But uvicorn is a single threaded server by default.
+When the aggregated api view is called, it makes subsequent get requests to ten sync api views.
+But uvicorn is a single threaded server.
+The `httpx.get` tasks are dispatched to run asynchronously on the event loop.
+But calls to `time.sleep` inside the sync api views are still blocking the main thread, piling up to at least ten seconds latency.
+Since httpx has a default timeout of five seconds, the fifth `httpx.get` call probably raises an ReadTimeout exception in our async aggregation view causing the whole view to fail.

-The main thread responsible for serving the async aggregation view is calling itself to answer the sync api view requests.
-This is creating a deadlock which is then resolved by throwing the ReadTimeout after some time.
+In our previous `python manage.py runserver` example the `time.sleep` calls are also blocking the threads they are running in.
+Since the development server is running each request in it's own thread (it's multithreaded) the latencies didn't add up but are blocking different threads concurrently.
+Therefore the `httpx.get` calls only have to wait for about one second each.

-We can resolve this deadlock by allowing uvicorn to start more workers:
+If the backend you are sending requests asynchronously to doesn't support answering those requests concurrently, you still have to wait.
+We can resolve this by allowing uvicorn to start more workers, but losing the ability to reload our code automatically on change.

 ```shell
 uvicorn --workers 10 mysite.asgi:application
 ```

-Or more elegantly, changing our sync api view into an async api view.
+That said, uvicorn is a async capable server, why don't take advantage of this by turning our sync api view into an async api view.
 You have to move the `import asyncio` line to the top of the file, if you haven't done this already:
 ```python
 async def api(request):
     await asyncio.sleep(1)